First Russian High-Precision Superconducting Quantum Processor Developed

 The achieved processor parameters enabled the implementation of a series of complex algorithms

 The average accuracy of single-qubit operations was 99.76%, two-qubit operations — 99.11%, and readout accuracy — 96.18%.
-The high-precision superconducting quantum processor was launched at the Functional Micro/Nanosystems REC (REC FMN) — a joint center of Bauman Moscow State Technical University and FSUE "RFNC-VNIIA named after N.L.
-Dukhov".
+The high-precision superconducting quantum processor was launched at the base of the Scientific and Educational Center Functional Micro/Nanosystems (SEC FMN) — a joint center of Bauman Moscow State Technical University and FSUE "RFNC-VNIITF named after Academician E.I.
+Zababakhin".

-According to the university, the four-qubit superconducting quantum processor Snowdrop 4Q demonstrated for the first time the accuracy of logical operations exceeding 99.11%.
+As noted at the university, the four-qubit superconducting quantum processor Snowdrop 4Q demonstrated the accuracy of logical operations exceeding 99.11% for the first time.

 This indicator became a record for Russian multi-qubit systems in the implementation of a number of complex quantum algorithms.
-The created quantum computer includes dozens of components, including a quantum processor chip, a readout system with parametric cryoamplifiers, control electronics units, and in-house developed microwave modules.
+The created quantum computer includes dozens of components, including a quantum processor chip, a readout system with parametric cryoamplifiers, control electronics units, and microwave modules of our own design.
 The processor architecture is based on frequency-tunable transmon qubits with controlled coupling between qubits.
-The chips of the quantum element component base are manufactured using the serial technology of REC FMN.
+The chips of the quantum element component base are manufactured using the serial technology of SEC FMN.

 Press service of Bauman Moscow State Technical University